-At present, the RED Group is not set up to offer collection services to schools, day care centres or other businesses due to logistical reasons.
-We encourage everyone to utilise our existing network.
+Given the current roll out of the REDcycle programme to all Coles and Woolworths stores, we are not able to offer collection services to schools, day care centres or other businesses due to logistical reasons at this stage.
+Therefore we encourage everyone to utilise our existing network.

 running a soft plastic recycling scheme at your school

-Quite a few schools around Australia have developed their own soft plastic recycling scheme, either posting their collected soft plastic to us or having someone take it to the school's closest participating REDcycle supermarket.
+Quite a few schools around Australia have developed their own soft plastic recycling scheme, developing a roster system and having someone take the collected soft plastics to the school’s closest participating REDcycle supermarket.

 what happens to the plastic once it’s dropped off to REDcycle?